 As ironical as it is, it seems there is more information documented of the Söderlund's family life in Australian news papers (at least publicly).
 Also judging of the amount of writing in different news papers it appears the ports of call have always been a great happening back in the day.
 I imagine Arthur has been very busy the first days in port when being bombarded by reporters and officials as well as Company admin & mail, provisions, fresh water, etc. Below are some news clippings showing the public interest in Lawhill and of her captain and crew.

-Here in 1931 it is quite evident that the crew was quite young and multi national, although I believe the Captain was the one before Arthur as they shared the same name:
+Here in 1931 it is quite evident that the crew was quite young and multi national, although I believe the Captain was the predecessor of Arthur as they shared the same name:

 Quoting: